 Here in South Carolina there are four seminaries that account for just shy of 100% of our pastors.
 Two seminaries make up the greater part of that number.
 Each seminary has an accent.
 Within the first minute of a sermon I can usually determine which seminary produced that preacher.
 But, a homiletic malfeasance seems so increasingly prevalent regardless of divinity school affiliation that I am wondering if I have become too sensitive, or if somebody is actually teaching this.
 The method involves finding a point on which the text is silent, imagining what could fill that silence, and then preaching from one’s imagination.

 Two high profile cases: Continue reading “Please, Stay in the Text”

 The title and closing of this message are inspired directly by a rhetorical device found in, At Noon on Friday: Lenten Series on the Seven Last Words, Richard C. Hoefler, C S S Publishing Company, Jan 1, 1983

 Those of us on the inside—those of us who spend a lot of time hanging around churches—know these stories as The Lost Sheep, The Lost Coin, and The Prodigal So.
 We have analyzed them one-by-one, dissected them, and as a result we’ve learned a lot together over the years about sheep, ancient coins, and first century rabbinical inheritance laws.
 The first audience didn’t have to pull out reference books to know what Jesus meant.
 With each Continue reading “Behold, Your Family!Proper 19C”

-Jesus is not declaring the natural state of the world in these Beatitudes.
+In the Beatitudes, Jesus is not declaring the natural state of the world.
 He is addressing a crowd of people who have been following him; who desire to hear some word from him concerning the Kingdom of Heaven and how to come to grips with this fallen and unnatural world.
 These words are not for everybody.